KyleBenson/scale_client/docs/ARCHITECTURE.md

 A `VirtualSensor` is basically just an `Application` that periodically reads sensor data to create a `SensedEvent`.
 While we could have chosen a different approach, we believed that this object-orientation would make the SCALE Client more accessible to individuals with only basic programming experience.
-It proved quite powerful as we were able to rapidly develop the intial client and extend it with new functionality as a team that worked in different physical locations and even time zones.
+It proved quite powerful as we were able to rapidly develop the initial client and extend it with new functionality as a team that worked in different physical locations and even time zones.

 We chose this approach in order to allow end users to write only a few lines of code in order to modify existing modules or add new ones that behave similarly to existing ones (see [Modifying Documentation](MODIFYING.md) for details on how to do this).
-A user only needs to extend an existing module (e.g. `AnalogVirtualSensor`) and override a few methods that handle the specific implementation details of the new module (e.g. the `read_raw()` method that actually reads data from the device).
+A user only needs to extend an existing module (e.g. `AnalogPhysicalSensor`) and override a few methods that handle the specific implementation details of the new module (e.g. the `read_raw()` method that actually reads data from the device).
 This allows us to logically separate implementation details into multiple class files and swap one functionality out for another (e.g. writing a new base `Application` module to run a single asynchronous thread